MissingMaps/partners/app/_partner/salesforce.md

 tm-projects:
 - id: 9633
   desc: "HOT has been requested to map areas in Botswana susceptible to, or identified as impacted, by the COVID-19 outbreak.
 Please join our global effort to help control this disease by mapping on this project."
+- id: 9960
+  desc: "HOT has been requested to map areas in Botswana susceptible to, or identified as impacted, by the COVID-19 outbreak.
+Please join our global effort to help control this disease by mapping on this project."
 - id: 6729
   desc: "The evolving Ebola situation in the DRC makes it a priority to map all tracks, pathways, health facilities and other infrastructure in towns and villages serving the borders.
 There is a severe lack of up-to-date and detailed maps of this area available to those involved in the fight to contain the potential outbreak."
 - id: 6732